January 1, 2021

 On the surface, newspaper publishing in North America appears to be in big trouble; but then, the newspaper industry been in ever-increasing trouble for a long time.

-When I first began this study nine years ago, I offered this slide (based on a data source I can no longer locate ‒ sorry).
+When I first began studying the future of publishing, around 2000, I offered this slide (based on a data source I can no longer locate ‒ sorry).
+(There is some interesting multi-year Gallup reporting here.)

 The Audit Bureau of Circulations (ABC) self-refers as the “Gold Standard in Media Audits” and is the place to go if you want to find out current U.S. newspaper or magazine circulation figures.
-(In November 2012 it changed its name to the Alliance for Audited Media, “to more accurately portray its evolving leadership in media verification.”)
+(In it has since changed its name to the Alliance for Audited Media, “to more accurately portray its evolving leadership in media verification.”)

 Although a non-profit organization, it was formed by the interested parties: advertisers, ad agencies and publishers.
-Unfortunately also, you must be a member ‒ they’re not giving this “sensitive” information away ‒ and so it’s impossible for the public to get up-to-the-minute newspaper circulation data (one needs to pony up somewhere between $100 and $2500 for an associate membership).
-You can find some generic data but not specifics.
+Unfortunately you must be a member—they’re not giving this “sensitive” information away—and so it’s impossible for the public to get up-to-the-minute newspaper circulation data (one needs to pony up somewhere between $100 and $2500 for an associate membership).
+You can find some generic data here but not specifics.

 But the ongoing decline in newspaper circulation in North America is not a well-kept secret, and if the ABC won’t spill the beans, others will.